top of page

 shadow ready-web-FF.png

-Certificates of insurance for Contractors All Risks insurance are required by almost every party that takes part in construction projects: Property developers, building contractors, or turnkey contractors participating in government tenders.
-Each one in their respective field is required to provide a certificate of insurance to the Ministry of Housing, the Israel Land Authority and various other governmental ministries in connection with projects being carried out for or in the framework of entities operating under their auspices, public authorities, local authorities and the like.
+A certificate of insurance for Contractors All Risks insurance in the standard, uniform format approved by the Commissioner of Insurance is required by almost every party that takes part in construction projects: Public bodies such as the Ministry of Housing or the Israel Land Authority require property developers and contractors participating in government tenders to supply a certificate of insurance, as do various other government ministries in connection with projects being carried out for and/or in the framework of entities operating under their auspices, as well as public authorities, local authorities and the like.

 These certificates are not only required by public institutions:

-In the private sector – Certificates of insurance are also required by private entities taking part in initiating or executing projects who wish to protect themselves by obtaining a letter of undertaking from the insurance company to maintain insurance cover and confirm certain terms to them.
+In the private sector – Certificates of insurance are also required by private entities taking part in initiating or executing projects who wish to protect themselves by obtaining an agreement from the insurance company to maintain insurance cover and confirm certain terms to them, a typical example of which is a certificate of insurance in favour of the developer from the building contractor.

-Owners of various types of National Outline Plan 38 projects who wish to protect themselves against third party claims as well as against damage to the works, the existing building, or the contents of the apartment will also demand certificates of insurance signed by the insurance company of the principal / contractor.
+Owners of National Outline Plan 38 projects involving reinforcement or demolition and rebuilding of residential buildings – who wish to protect themselves against third party claims as well as against damage to the works, the existing building, or the contents of the apartment will also demand a certificate of insurance signed by the insurance company of the developer / contractor.
+The same applies in the case of demolition and rebuilding projects, in which the owners of the apartments wish to protect themselves against claims against them in their capacity as owners, and also to guarantee their financial rights in the event of a loss during the course of the construction works.

 To obtain a quotation for insurance cover tailored to your needs